New phases of $\mathcal{N}=4$ SYM at finite chemical potential: Consistent truncation with

 The small black hole branch turns out to be locally thermodynamically unstable, whereas the large black hole branch is locally thermodynamically stable.
 To see this we could again study the Hessian of the Gibbs free energy $G$ as a function of $T$ and $\mu$, just like we did in section \ref{sec:ResultsSingleQgrand}.
 Here, instead, we will follow \cite{Monteiro:2008wr} where the local thermodynamic stability of charged black holes in the grand-canonical ensemble was shown to be equivalent to the positivity of the specific heat $C_Q$ at constant charge $Q$, defined as

 and positivity of the isothermal permittivity (or capacitance) $\epsilon_T$ defined as

-These quantities can be readily computed in terms of $\tilde{q}$ and $y_+$ defined in~\eqref{CLP:TwoQ} and turn out to be given by
+These quantities can be readily computed in terms of $\tilde{q}$ and $y_+$ defined in~\eqref{BCS:TwoQ} and turn out to be given by

-It is a simple exercise to show that the product $C_Q \epsilon_T$ is negative on the small CLP black hole branch, thus indicating a local thermodynamic unstable phase.
-On the other hand both $C_Q$ and $\epsilon_T$ are positive on the large CLP black hole branch, thus indicating a local thermodynamically stable phase.
-For $\mu^2\geq1$, where only one CLP black hole phase exists at fixed $T$ and $\mu$, both $C_Q$ and $\epsilon_T$ are positive, thus indicating a local thermodynamically stable phase.
+It is a simple exercise to show that the product $C_Q \epsilon_T$ is negative on the small BCS black hole branch, thus indicating a local thermodynamic unstable phase.
+On the other hand both $C_Q$ and $\epsilon_T$ are positive on the large BCS black hole branch, thus indicating a local thermodynamically stable phase.
+For $\mu^2\geq1$, where only one BCS black hole phase exists at fixed $T$ and $\mu$, both $C_Q$ and $\epsilon_T$ are positive, thus indicating a local thermodynamically stable phase.

 We now turn to the issue of global thermodynamic stability in the grand-canonical ensemble, \emph{i.e.} which phase has lower Gibbs free energy at fixed $T$ and $\mu$.
 The associated phase diagram appropriated for this discussion is plotted in Fig.~\ref{fig:two_grand} where we investigate the phase space of solutions in the grand-canonical ensemble.
-The light brown region indicates regions where two charge CLP black holes do not exist neither hairy black holes (thermal AdS dominates here); the light red region is a region where thermal AdS and large CLP black holes coexist, but nevertheless thermal AdS dominates; the dot-dashed magenta line (on the right boundary of the red region) indicates a Hawking-Page transition between thermal AdS and large CLP; and in the green region large CLP black holes dominate the ensemble.
-The blue disks are the onset of scalar condensation of the CLP black hole.
+The light brown region indicates regions where two charge BCS black holes do not exist neither hairy black holes (thermal AdS dominates here); the light red region is a region where thermal AdS and large BCS black holes coexist, but nevertheless thermal AdS dominates; the dot-dashed magenta line (on the right boundary of the red region) indicates a Hawking-Page transition between thermal AdS and large BCS; and in the green region large BCS black holes dominate the ensemble.
+The blue disks are the onset of scalar condensation of the BCS black hole.
 The black disk, where the solid black line and the blue disk onset line merge at $TL=1/(2\pi)$ and $\mu=1$, marks the location of a critical point, similar to the critical point of water (ending the phase transition between vapor and liquid water).
 We reiterate that the hairy black holes numerically constructed in this manuscript never dominate the grand-canonical ensemble.
 They exist below the blue disk onset line and $\mu=1$.

 The existence of a critical point at $(L T,\mu)=(1/(2\pi),1)$ $-$ the black point in Fig.~\ref{fig:two_grand} $-$ is intriguing.
 One might ask what happens to the capacitance $\epsilon_T$ and specific heat $C_Q$ as one approaches that point along the dot-dashed magenta Hawking-Page transition line.
 This is similar to finding the critical exponents for water around the critical point ending the phase transition between vapor and liquid water.
 For our system we find